zafeerah15/finalone/README.md

 # Assignment 2
 # Features and Contributions of each member
 # Zafeerah : To do list/reminder
-# Tanya : posting photos feed/story
+# Tanya : Posting photos feed/story
-# Syafiq : recording
+# Syafiq : Recording
-# Herman : image attachment
+# Herman : Image attachment
-# Junwei : search feature to find users
+# Junwei : Search feature to find users